fancompute/angler/README.md

 Generally, `Simulation` objects are used to perform FDFD simulations, and `Optimization` classes run inverse design and optimization algorithms over `Simulation`s.
 To learn more about how `angler` works and how to use it, please take a look at `angler/README.md` for a more detailed explanation.

-## Contributing

-`angler` is under development and we welcome suggestions, pull-requests, feature-requests, etc.  Please feel free to get in touch with us.

 ## Tests

 To run all tests: